Corporate/business taxes

 Deadlines

 Companies have to file a French tax return within three months of the close of accounts or by 30 April.
 French corporate tax is payable quarterly on 15 March, 15 June, 15 September, and 15 December.
-Exemptions apply if you’re a new company or paid less than €3,000 in the previous year; in this case, you can pay French corporate tax on a yearly basis.
+Exemptions from instalments apply if you’re a new company or paid less than €3,000 in the previous year; in this case, you can pay French corporate tax on a yearly basis.

 Be sure to discuss with your accountant the deadlines your company is liable for so you avoid late tax filings.